 (Board Game 3-4 Players)

 Played on a distinctive hexagonal game board, Catan combines the element of chance with skill and strategy.
 Using the expansion packs the game can accommodate larger groups of 5 or 6 players.
-If you find that the youngest players in your house need help playing, there is now a children’s edition.
+If you find that the youngest players in your house need help to play, there is now a children’s edition.

 (Board Game 2-4 Players)